NCAR/HPC-Docs/docs/contributing.md

 # Contribution Guide

+Welcome to the NCAR HPC Resources GitHub repository!

+!!! info
+    This document is built from [the NCAR MkDocs Template](https://github.com/NCAR/NCAR_mkdocs_template/).
+If you are interested to creating a similar documentation page for your own project, the framework is available in the [NCAR MkDocs Template repository](https://ncar-mkdocs-template.readthedocs.io/en/latest/getting-started/).

 This guide provides an overview of how to contribute to this documentations and the standards to follow when adding content to this repository.

 ## Repository Overview